jeannafta/trajnetplusplusbaselines/README.rst

 .. figure:: docs/train/directional.png

 We can look at theses two images and see some terms evaluating the models.
-  In the left circles we have:
+  In the left circles (unimodal) we have:
     The average displacement error (ADE) is the average distance between the ground truth and our prediction over all predicted time steps.

     The final displacement error (FDE) is the distance between the predicted final destination and the true final destination at the end of the prediction period.